laurahamilton/Lauras-Skill-Journal/README.md

 Unlike MySQL, you do not have to create a database and then create tables within the database.
 DynamoDB offers a centralized database per account in which you can create any number of tables.
 First, login to your AWS account and search for "DynamoDB" in the "Find Services" textbox of the AWS Console.
 There you will select "DynamoDB" and take you to the dashboard.
 Let's create a new table.

-Select "Create table."
+Select "Create Table."
 You will be asked to enter a table name and a primary key.
 A primary key is used to uniquely identify a record in a table.
 DynamoDB allows you to create two types of primary keys:

 1. Partition Key: A simple primary key that has the value of the partition in which the data is stored.
 If a partition key is used as the primary key, no two records can be in the same partition. eg. a unique name.